ssrome/100-days-of-code/log.md

 **Today's Progress:** Worked on React projects https://twitter.com/saromsaweb/status/1089256108206772226

 **Thoughts:** As I'm travelling and will be using a different MacBook, I was spending time setting up the projects that I wanted to work on in React.
 This will give me a good basis for completing a couple of small projects.

+### Day 60: January 27, 2019

+**Today's Progress:** Worked on JavaScript and React https://twitter.com/saromsaweb/status/1089658614007119872

+**Thoughts:** Travelling on a group holiday this week so won't be able to dedicate as much time as I would like.
+Struggled with what I was trying to work on involving JS.
+Decided to move back on to React as I need more time to focus on the JS stuff.